meduzen/wikilt/works/01-notes-and-backup/wikilt.md

 ### to do/think

-+ think about things that must be given with the kilt in order to accomplish the work (buckle, extensions…)
 + mail tracking: search "scottish parcel delivery service"
 + scottish names for personas: http://www.namenerds.com/scottish/last.html
-+ Types of request: define priorities
 + declined request: save it to use for another person
 + personas pictures:
 ++ http://www.clallamstorypeople.org/special-events/celtic-concert-music-stories/